Frequently asked questions about starting and running an LLC, or limited liability company.

 The name must be distinguishable from the names of other business entities already registered in Alaska.
 Names may be checked for availability by searching the Corporations Database on the Alaska Department of Commerce, Community, and Economic Development website.

 An available name may be reserved for up to 120 days by filing a Business or Corporation Name Reservation Application.
-The form must be postal mailed or to the State of Alaska Corporation Section office.
+The form may be filed online or be postal mailed to the State of Alaska Division of Corporations, Business and Professional Licensing office.
 A $25 fee must be paid to reserve a name.

 The filing fee is $250.

-After you have organized your LLC it is your responsibility to file an Initial Report with the State of Alaska Division of Corporations within 6 months of organization.
+After you have organized your LLC it is your responsibility to file an Initial Report with the State of Alaska Division of Corporations within six months of your LLC's organization.
+You may file online or by postal mail.
 There is no filing fee.

 In addition, every Alaska LLC and foreign LLC registered in Alaska must file a Biennial Report form every two years.
 The report is due before January 2 of the filing year.
 It may be filed online or by postal mail.

 The filing fee is $100 for Alaska LLCs, $200 for foreign LLCs.